-I recently encountered a post from a Japanese game developer, and it made me retrospect a little bit.
-I’ve always thought of myself as an ambitious person, and I consider that to be one of my better traits.
+I recently encountered a post from a Japanese game developer and it made me retrospect a little bit.
+I’ve always thought of myself as an ambitious person which I consider to be one of my better traits.
 But my narrow interpretation of the word has burned bridges, and this post is about the lessons I had to learn the hard way.

 Just to be clear, I don’t proclaim to know better now – I’m barely old enough to drink in certain places, and I’m sure I’ll see these words in a different light a few years down the road.
 But I think it’s important to be critical of, and honest with yourself whenever you can – how else can you claim to have grown?

 People are different, and seek satisfaction in various things.
 Some find it in their jobs, some find it in their lovers, some find it in a drink after work.
 Each of them are equally valid.

 To look down on people for having different ambitions in life, or for pursuing a career path you don’t associate with success, is extremely shallow.
 If anything, it’s something to be respected – they’re content.
 Isn’t that what you’re working towards?